Why do these regulations matter?

 Can an articled clerk be a signatory?

-An articled clerk cannot act as a signatory.
+An articled clerk should not act as a signatory.
 Articled clerks are in a unique position as they are not yet lawyers but as members of the Society can be held responsible, unlike staff, for issues arising with a trust account to which they are a signatory.
 This is not a level of responsibility articled clerks should be expected to bear during their articling terms.
 Additionally during the term, articled clerks are only just being introduced to the concepts surrounding legal account and the trust account regulations.
 They do not yet have the knowledge or experience to be responsible for a trust account.

 What are the consequences if an employee misappropriates trust funds?